n123git/save-tools/README.md

 ## Tool 2: SectionParser
 - Used for **Yo-kai Watch 2**, and **Yo-kai Watch Blasters**.
 - Functionality:
-  - Safely parses and validates section trees exporting as JSON.
+  - Parses and validates section trees by exporting them as JSON.
-  - Example Output: [lorem ipsum dolar sit amet]

 ## Tool 3: Data Manager
 - Contains (YW2) data for Section Tags (Meanings of each ID), ID Data for everything from ParamIDs to locationIDs to equipped wallpapers and contact menu data.